lucideus-repo/UnSAFE_Bank/README.md

 | Vibhav Dudeja | 263021552894 | IFSC00010 |
 **********

-### Reporting bugs
+### Encountered a bug or want to suggest something?
-If you come across any functional bugs in the application, kindly report the same as issues.
-We would be happy to resolve them :)
+If you come across any functional bug in the application or want to suggest the improvements, kindly report the same.
+We will look into it at the earliest. :)

 ### License
 Open Source